 Invest In Privileged Access Management (PAM)

-Privileged access management solutions enable organizations to monitor and control the access and activity of their privileged users.
+Privileged accounts are one of the most lucrative targets for hackers, making them some of the most targeted of employee accounts.
+Privileged Access Management solutions enable organizations to monitor and control the access and activity of their privileged users.
 This includes who has access to which accounts, as well as what users are allowed to do once logged in.
 PAM keeps privileged accounts secure by ensuring that only the correct, and verified, users can access accounts based on their roles and responsibilities.

 Install Endpoint Security On Employee Devices